Druaga1/DankOS/README.md

 A really simple Real Mode OS, in honour of youtuber Druaga1. http://dankos.org

 # Building requirements
-Currently, there is no Windows make script, so this only builds on GNU/Linux systems.
+Currently, there is no Windows make script, so this only builds on GNU/Linux and FreeBSD systems.

 In order to successfully build the OS, these packages should be installed:

-- bash
+- bash (to run the make_me script)
 - nasm
 - gcc